libjxl/libjxl/doc/developing_in_github.md

 ```

 The first command will add to your local git repository the remote commit for
-the pending merge request and store a temporary reference called `FETCH_HEAD`.
+the pending pull request and store a temporary reference called `FETCH_HEAD`.
 The second command then checks out that reference.
 From this point you can
 review the files in your computer, create a local branch for this FETCH_HEAD or
 build on top of it.